noplacenoaddress/OpenBSD/README.md

 Remember to update those TXT to archive the connection process.

-Next that we will have a running fresh and patched OpenBSD system let's start to configure our guerrilla MESH node.
+#### Login and start the connection process

 Install the git package:

 ```shell
 neo# pkg_add git